Get all the latest data for Punta Cana

 How do I confirm there are no liens in Punta Cana right now?

-The standard way to confirm there are no liens or encumbrances on a property in Punta Cana is to request a certification from the Registro Inmobiliario that shows the property's current status, including any registered mortgages, court orders, or other claims.
+The standard way to confirm there are no liens in Punta Cana is to request a registry certification showing the legal status of the property and any charges or encumbrances.

 How do I check zoning and permitted use in Punta Cana right now?